Wavelength-selective nonlinear wavefront control in resonant thin-film lithium niobate metasurfaces: Introduction

 Beyond frequency conversion, nonlinear metasurfaces offer unique capabilities for shaping the spatial profile of the interacting light.
 In the nonlinear regime, by engineering the phase response of individual meta-atoms, it becomes possible to tailor the wavefront of the generated nonlinear signal, enabling the generation of structured beams, such as higher order Hermite–Gaussian (HG) or Laguerre–Gaussian (LG) modes, or even full nonlinear holograms~\cite{Ren19,Keren-Zur:18,Almeida16,Gao18,Zur16}.
 Metasurfaces can control the phase of the incident light through three key mechanisms: resonant phase shifts, which depend on the phase dispersion near optical resonances \cite{Colom23,Burger24,Mikh23}, geometric (Pancharatnam--Berry) phases, which arise from the rotation of anisotropic elements under circularly polarized excitation~\cite{Chen16,Liu23}, and propagation phases, which result from spatial variations in the optical path length due to changes in the effective refractive index across the metasurface plane~\cite{Chen19}.
-While geometric phases are inherently broadband, resonant phase control offers strong wavelength selectivity and field enhancement, making it advantageous for nonlinear optical applications.
+While approaches based on geometric phase have enabled impressive demonstrations of nonlinear beam shaping and structured light generation~\cite{Keren-Zur:18, Gao18}, they exhibit only weak wavelength selectivity.
+Approaches based on propagation phase face a similar limitation~\cite{Yang24}, as the phase profile is determined by the optical path length rather than any spectrally selective feature.
+In contrast, resonant phase control offers strong wavelength selectivity and field enhancement, making it particularly advantageous for nonlinear optical applications where the spatial mode of the generated harmonic must be controlled at a specific target wavelength.